nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### <span id='feature-help'> Viewing help : `help` </span>

-Allows you to easily access the features in TutorsContactsPro.
+Allows you to easily access detailed information on how to use the different features in TutorsContactsPro.

 ![help message](images/helpMessage.png)